+ATMOSPHERIC POLLUTION

+Course code 391

+URL http://eclass.uowm.gr/courses/MECH239/

+Recommended Prerequisites

-ATMOSPHERIC POLLUTION Course code 391 URL http://eclass.uowm.gr/courses/MECH239/ Recommended Prerequisites Course content The atmosphere: Origins - Structure - Composition.
+Course content The atmosphere: Origins - Structure - Composition.
 Key features and principles of the atmosphere - The Boundary layer.
 Atmospheric pollutants and their sources.
 Basic principles of air pollution.
-Air pollution meteorology. stability.
-Basic atmospheric principles.
+Air pollution meteorology.
+Atmospheric stability.
+Basic atmospheric diffusion principles.
 Effective emission height.
 Atmospheric diffusion modeling.
 Scalar transport theory.
 Pollutants deposition.
-Instrumentation Measurement of Meteorological Parameters.
-The aim of this course is to provide students the basic Expected learning outcomes and principles of physics and atmospheric dynamics, the sources of pollution, the life cycle of atmospheric pollutants starting competences to be acquired: from their emissions or formation and until their final removal from the atmosphere, the environmental burden mechanisms and the impacts on health and ecosystems.
+Instrumentation - Measurement of Meteorological Parameters.

+Expected learning outcomes and competences to be acquired: The aim of this course is to provide students the basic principles of physics and atmospheric dynamics, the sources of pollution, the life cycle of atmospheric pollutants starting from their emissions or formation and until their final removal from the atmosphere, the environmental burden mechanisms and the impacts on health and ecosystems.
 The course is especially focused on industrial processes and plants.
 Students will also be introduced to the European legislative framework on air quality and to international conventions.
 After the teaching of this course, the student will be able to apply integrated approaches towards environmental impact assessment.

-Specific objectives are listed below.
+Specific objectives are listed below. • Gain understanding of the basic concepts of air pollution and its effects on human and ecosystem health. • Explore how atmospheric chemical composition both